 When the British launched their southern campaign in 1780, one of their aims was to scare Americans back to the crown by raising the fear of massive slave revolts.
 The British encouraged slaves to flee to their strongholds, promising ultimate freedom.
 The strategy backfired, as slave owners rallied to the patriot cause as the best way to maintain order and the plantation system.
 Tens of thousands of African Americans sought refuge with the British, but fewer than 1,000 served as soldiers.
-The British made heavy use of the escapees as teamsters, cooks, nurses, and laborers.
+The British heavily used escapees as teamsters, cooks, nurses, and laborers.
 At the war’s conclusion, some 20,000 blacks left with the British, preferring an uncertain future elsewhere to a return to their old masters.
 American blacks ended up in Canada, Britain, the West Indies, and Europe.
 Some were sold back into slavery.
 In 1792, 1,200 black loyalists who had settled in Nova Scotia left for Sierra Leone, a colony on the west coast of Africa established by Britain specifically for former slaves.

 The Revolution brought change for some American blacks, although nothing approached full equality.
 The courageous military service of African Americans and the revolutionary spirit ended slavery in New England almost immediately.
 The middle states of New York, Pennsylvania, and New Jersey adopted policies of gradual emancipation from 1780 to 1804.
 Many founders opposed slavery in principle (including some whose wealth was primarily in human property).
 The voluntary freeing of slaves increased following the Revolution.
 Still, free blacks in the North and South faced persistent discrimination in virtually every aspect of life, notably employment, housing, and education.
-Many of the founders hoped that slavery would eventually disappear in the American South.
+Many founders hoped that slavery would eventually disappear in the American South.
 When cotton became king in the South after 1800, this hope died.
 There was just too much profit to be made working slaves on cotton plantations.
-The statement of human equality in the Declaration of Independence was never entirely forgotten, however.
-It remained as an idea that civil rights activists could appeal to through the following decades.
+However, the statement of human equality in the Declaration of Independence was never entirely forgotten.
+It remained an idea that civil rights activists could appeal to through the following decades.